AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

 If requested by the EST Client, the EST Server's MUST encrypt the returned private key.

-The EST Server SHOULD generate a key of appropriate length and digital signature algorithm.
+The EST Server SHOULD generate a key of an appropriate length.

+It is RECOMMENDED that the EST Server signs the TLS Certificate using an RSA key, as currently they are the most computationally complex to generate.

 ## EST Client